7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 Asking for Too Much Information Upfront

-How to fix it: Reduce required fields to the bare minimum — typically name, email, and a brief message.
-Additional context can be gathered in the follow-up conversation, once trust has been established.
-If you need to qualify leads, use a single optional dropdown (e.g. 'What best describes your enquiry?') rather than multiple mandatory fields.
+How to fix it: Cut required fields to the bare minimum, usually name, email, and a short message.
+Gather the rest in the follow-up conversation once trust exists.
+If you need to qualify leads, use a single optional dropdown ("What best describes your enquiry?") rather than several mandatory fields.
+Our form UX best practices cover the broader principles.

 2. Making Phone Number Mandatory Before Trust is Established

-How to fix it: Make phone number optional.
-If a phone number is genuinely necessary for your workflow, add a brief reassurance note beside the field — for example, 'We'll only call if you prefer to discuss over the phone.'
-This small addition has a measurable effect on completion rates.
+How to fix it: Make the phone number optional.
+If it is genuinely needed for your workflow, add a short reassurance beside the field, such as "We'll only call if you prefer to talk it through."
+That one line has a measurable effect on completion.

 3. Not Explaining What Happens After Submission